Mayor, supervisors reach consensus on plan to fix SF’s mental health system - The San Francisco Examiner

 “The lack of capacity in our system to serve this population has exacerbated the crisis on our streets and it is incumbent upon us to advance real and meaningful solutions without delay,” Breed wrote in the letter.
 “We need to move forward.
 We have no time to waste.”

-A Public Health Bond scheduled for the November 2023 ballot.
+A Public Health Bond is curently scheduled for the November 2023 ballot.
 On Nov.
 5, San Francisco voters approved a $600 million bond funding measure intended to construct and acquire more affordable housing.

 When the legislation passes, Breed has committed to fast tracking its implementation and to hire a new director of Mental Health by the summer.